-Masks can be incredibly effective tools to protect your health from air pollution and viruses such as COVID.
-But mask effectiveness and comfort can vary greatly depending on the mask.
-In this article, we take a look at how to choose the best mask and the factors you should consider when buying a mask.
+Find the right face masks to protect your health from air pollution and viruses such as COVID.
+However, the effectiveness and comfort of masks can greatly differ.
+In this article, we take a look at how to choose the best face mask and the factors you should consider when buying a mask.

 What Are the Different Types of Masks?

-Different masks provide varying levels of protection against viruses and pollutants.
+Different masks with different materials provide varying levels of protection against viruses and pollutants.
 Here are some of the most popular masks, along with their benefits and drawbacks.

 Cloth and Fabric Masks

 Tests of cloth masks show the effectiveness of a cloth mask can vary greatly depending on the material used for the mask.
 Below shows the filtration effectiveness of a variety of common DIY mask materials.
-Most of the materials are able to filter over 50% of 1-micron particles, far better than not wearing a mask at all.
+It’s reassuring to know that most of these materials can filter over 50% of 1-micron particles, offering substantial protection than not wearing a mask at all.

 But how well do masks filter even smaller particles such as COVID-19?
 Tests show a dishcloth DIY mask filters about 60% of particles the size of COVID-19 and other viruses.